On this page

 Once you exceed these limits, your pension reduces by $3 per fortnight for every $1,000 of excess assets.
 For example, if your assets exceed your limit by $30,000, your fortnightly pension payment would decrease by $90 per fortnight (i.e. 30 x $3).

-The Department of Human Services will also assess your income from all sources (including income from your superannuation and other investments) to determine your eligibility for the Age Pension.
-It’s important to understand that they use a deeming rate to standardise their analysis of the likely return you’ll get from different types of investments you may have, regardless of whether you actually earn that rate or not.
+Centrelink will also assess your income from all sources (including income from your superannuation and other investments) to determine your eligibility for the Age Pension.
+It’s important to understand that Centrelink use deeming rates to calculate a standardised return you’re likely to get from different types of investments you may have, regardless of whether you actually earn that return or not.

 Income limits for a full Age Pension